cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 There are three ways to call external services.

 * Generic REST interface
-    If "botId"/"service" is not specified in the attribute, the external service is invoked as a REST-API using the child elements of host, header, query, body, etc.
+    If "botId", "service" is not specified in the attribute, the external service is invoked as a REST API using the child elements of host, header, query, body, etc.
 * Public bot calls on the dialog platform
     If the attribute is "botId", it calls the bot exposed on the dialog platform.
 * Custom External Service Implementation